AndrewBarker0621/Riiid-Answer-Correctness-Prediction/README.md

 + LGBM voting with tags (1000) = **0.682**
 + XGBoost = **0.509**

-btw, this is the first solo competition I've participated.
+btw, this is the first *solo* competition I've ever participated.